e-kwsm/chemicaljson/chemicaljson.md

 ## Bonds Object

 The 'bonds object is at the root level, and if present is expected to contain a 'connections' object with an 'index' array of length 2N specifying the index of the start and end atom of each bond, and an 'order' array of length N that specifies the order of the bond.
 The connections object may optionally contain an 'ids' array that specifies the start and end unique text identifier.
+Bonds should only be specified once.
+If atom 0 is bonded to atom 1 it is up to the program to account for the implicit bond from atom 1 to atom 0.

 ## Unit Cell